WISION-Lab/photoncube2video/README.md

 ```
 pip install .
 ```
+Ensure you have an up-to-date pip, else this might fail.
+This should work for python >= 3.6.

 This should pull in any rust dependencies and compile bindings that are compatible with your machine's env.
 It will create both a CLI and package.
 If this is your first time compiling a rust project, this may take a few minutes.